 eXplainable AI with GPT-4 for Story Analysis

-The journal's special issue on Reproducibility and Explainability names the paper as proposing "an advanced XAI approach and workflow for LLM-based research."
+The paper that brought explainable AI to narrative, a domain where XAI had been largely confined to image classifiers.
+It supplies the sentence-level story-trajectory methodology together with the agglomeration and comparability solutions that let narratives of unequal length be compared on shared coordinates.
+The journal's special issue on Reproducibility and Explainability names it as proposing "an advanced XAI approach and workflow for LLM-based research."
 Cugurullo and Xu carry it into political theory in Policy and Society, citing it as the authority on LLMs' opaque epistemology; surveys in Discover Applied Sciences and IEEE Access catalogue it as the exemplar of GPT-4 story analysis.

 The Crisis of Artificial Intelligence: A New Digital Humanities Curriculum for Human-Centred AI

-One of the first human-centered AI curricula in the digital humanities, and the channel through which the work entered education policy, mathematics, and global health.
+The Crisis of AI is among the most-read and most-cited articles in the International Journal of Humanities and Arts Computing.
+A founding statement of human-centered AI in the digital humanities — the first peer-reviewed account of what the field is for and how the humanities should meet AI.
 Terence Tao (with Tanya Klowden) draws on it for the observation that the tasks AI automates "did not require an understanding of more philosophical aspects of a profession, such as the nature of knowledge, beauty, meaning."
-UNESCO's Prospects quotes its diagnosis of the "AI crisis" in the digital humanities; the Frontiers in Education review of AI and Education 4.0 builds on the curriculum framework; and engagement runs into chemistry (Journal of Chemical Education) and medical education (Informatics in Medicine Unlocked).
+UNESCO's Prospects quotes its diagnosis of the "AI crisis" in the digital humanities; engagement runs through chemistry (Journal of Chemical Education) and medical education (Informatics in Medicine Unlocked).
+Dong and colleagues' systematic review in Digital Scholarship in the Humanities (Oxford) treats it as a field reference, and Omri Asscher's AI & Society argument for a humanities-based study of AI builds on it alongside two of the authors' other papers.

 See the full research record → · Grants & honors → · Google Scholar →